-- In the recovery area, we will observe you for 30 minutes as you might feel a little drowsy and sleepy. - You will also be offered light refreshments and after this you can go home.
+- In the recovery area, we will observe you for 30 minutes as you might feel a little drowsy and sleepy. - We will offer you light refreshments and after this you can go home.

-What do I need to do when I go home?
+What do I need to do when I get home?

 When you get home, please continue to take any regular medication.
 It may be necessary for you to take painkillers for a day or two.
 You might need someone at home to help you but you do not have to stay in bed.
-The plaster can be removed the next day.
+You can remove the plaster the next day.

 You should gradually increase your level of activity.
 However, do not take up new exercises until your muscles have had time to adapt.
-Build up by your exercise levels by increasing your physical activity (e.g. walking, swimming, housework) gradually every few days.
+Build up your exercise levels by increasing your physical activity (for example, walking, swimming, housework) gradually every few days.
 The eventual aim is to get back to a level of activity that is normal for you.